Cuyahoga Valley Scenic Railroad train tracks

 More than 125 miles of hiking trails wind through Cuyahoga Valley National Park, but lacing up your hiking boots is just one of the ways to enjoy the 33,000-acre mix of forest and prairie between Cleveland and Akron.
 The river valley is also perfect for picnics, fishing, biking and more, especially as summer shifts to autumn.
 Here are four great ways to spend a fall day within the borders of Ohio’s only national park.

 Explore the Towpath Trail:This trail follows the route of the Ohio & Erie Canal, which opened the transportation of goods deep into Ohio during the 19th century.
 There are 11 trailheads in the park from which explorers can start their journey, and remnants of the old canal locks can be seen along the route.
-“There are many choices for deciding the length of your trip,” says Pamela Barnes, community engagement supervisor for Cuyahoga Valley National Park.
+“There are many choices for deciding the length of your trip,” says Pamela Barnes, community engagement supervisor for Cuyahoga Valley National Park told us in 2018.
 “You can walk, bike, push a stroller — there are a lot of different modes of transportation for families to view the fall leaves.”
 Visit nps.gov/cuva for trailhead locations.

 Visit Brandywine Falls: Among the most popular attractions at Cuyahoga Valley National Park, the 65-foot Brandywine Falls provides visitors a breathtaking view.
 Steps and boardwalks lead travelers from the parking lot down to the falls, which was used during the early 1800s to power businesses located along Brandywine Creek.
 The 1.5-mile Brandywine Gorge Trail is a perfect fall hike, leading visitors from the falls down to a bridge that crosses the creek below and heads up the other side of the gorge.
-“The fall colors here are beautiful because it’s a forested area,” Barnes says.
+“The fall colors here are beautiful because it’s a forested area,” Barnes said.
 8176 Brandywine Rd., Sagamore Hills 44067, nps.gov/cuva

 Take in Ledges Overlook: Ledges Overlook offers one of the park’s best views of the river valley, but it isn’t the only draw here.
 Get a solid hike in on the 2.2-mile Ledges Trail, a loop that weaves along enormous rock outcroppings.
 The park urges caution near the edges and prohibits rock climbing, but with proper safety measures, a visit to Ledges Overlook can leave visitors with one of the most memorable experiences they’ll find in the Cuyahoga Valley.
-“You can see all over the whole valley,” Barnes says.
+“You can see all over the whole valley,” Barnes said.
 “It’s a perfect spot for watching the sun set on a fall day.”
 701 Truxell Rd., Peninsula 44264, nps.gov/cuva

 Cuyahoga Valley Scenic Railroad: Cuyahoga Valley National Park covers a lot of ground, and for those who want to explore all of it, getting from one section to the next without driving is no small feat.
 The Cuyahoga Valley Scenic Railroad can help with that.
 The organization runs an excursion rail from Independence to Akron, with seven stops in between.
 Cyclists can ride the Towpath Trail in one direction and hop the train back — bike and all — for a small fee.
 All the railroad asks is that riders arrive at least 10 minutes before the scheduled departure time.
 For more information on train schedules and depot locations, visit cvsr.com.